Join Us

 Prospective PhD Students:

-PhD positions at the General Robotics Lab at Duke University can be applied for either through Mechanical Engineering and Material Science, Electrical and Computer Engineering, or Computer Science.
+PhD positions at the General Robotics Lab at Duke University can be applied for either through ME, ECE, or CS.
 Our lab accepts about 2-3 new PhD students per year.
 Students do not need a master degreee to apply for PhD positions.
 Please mention my name in your application if you are interested in our lab.

 You are welcome to contact Boyuan Chen directly if you have specific questions about our research, or about how your interests might line up with lab activities and plans.
 If you send an email, please briefly state your interests and describe any research experience you have.
 It is always helpful to include links to your CV, PDFs of any reports or publications you have coauthored, and links to videos that show your work.